sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/submissions/DilatedCNN/README.md

 ### Description of implementation scripts

-* `train_score.r`: R script that trains the model and evaluate its performance
+* `train_score.py`: Python script that trains the model and generates forecast results for each round
-* `ets.Rmd` (optional): R markdown that trains the model and visualizes the results
+* `train_score.ipynb` (optional): Jupyter notebook that trains the model and visualizes the results
-* `ets.nb.html` (optional): Html file associated with the R markdown file
+* `train_validate.py`: Python script that does training and validation with the 1st round training data
+* `hyperparameter_tuning.ipynb` (optional): Jupyter notebook that tries different model configurations and selects the best model by running
+`train_validate.py` script in a Batch AI cluster with different sets of hyperparameters

 ### Steps to reproduce results